juanpc2018/How-to-convert-a-MacPro-5-1-2010-PSU-to-ATX/README.md

 This modification can be done both ways... </br>
 cutting CPU PSU cables or cutting VGA cables, </br>
 i recommend cutting VGA PSU cables. </br>
-CPU cables can be disconected on EVGA T2. </br>